Non Local Applicants

 (HKDSE) or National Joint College Entrance Examination

 (JEE) results of the current year.
-Applicants applying via the Direct (Non-JUPAS) Admission Scheme for 2013 entry will be considered for admission to the 4-year curriculum programmes only (while sub-degree final year students or holders are eligible to apply for Year 2 of 3-year curriculum programmes).
+Applicants applying via the Direct (non-JUPAS) Admission Scheme for 2014 entry will be considered for admission to Year 1 entry (while sub-degree final year students or holders and transfer students are eligible to apply for Year 3 entry).
+The admission to the University is based on individual merits.

-Non-local applicants are persons entering Hong Kong for the purpose of education with a student visa/ entry permit issued by the Director of Immigration. *Students on work visas/ under IANG and persons on dependent visas are considered as "non-local" (*subject to confirmation).
+Non-local applicants are defined as persons entering Hong Kong for the purpose of education with a student visa/ entry permit issued by the Director of Immigration.

-Citizens of the Chinese Mainland entering Hong Kong for the purpose of education with a visa/ entry permit issued by the Director of Immigration should follow either one of the routes for admission as stated below:
+Citizens of Mainland China entering Hong Kong for the purpose of education with a visa/ entry permit issued by the Director of Immigration should follow either one of the routes for admission as stated below:

-The application period is from November 19, 2012 (Mon) to January 16, 2013 (Wed).
-Extended application period for non-local applicants is from January 17, 2013 (Thu) to February 28, 2013 (Thu) by paper application only.
-There is only one intake each year, i.e. fall Intake, and late applications are NOT accepted.
-Each applicant is allowed to submit ONE application with a maximum of two programme choices in the same curriculum.
+The University invites application from early November 2013 to early January 2014.
+For the 2014 entry, the application period is from Nov 4, 2013 (Mon) to Jan 2, 2014 (Thu).
+There is only one intake each year, i.e. Fall Intake, and late applications will NOT be processed.
+Each applicant is allowed to submit ONE application with a maximum of two programme choices.

-The cost of studying at the University as an international (non-local) student is approximately HK$148,100 (US$18,988) per year for government-funded programmes, including tuition fees, hall residence and daily expenses.
+The cost of studying at the University as an international (non-local) student is approximately HK$159,000 per year for government-funded programmes, including tuition fees, hall residence and daily expenses.
 The details are as follows.

 (currency conversion rate: US$1= HK$7.8)